 Sulfides

-Sulfides are a group of sulfur-containing compounds that are responsible of the pungent flavor of some foods.
-Research has linked these compounds to better control of blood pressure and a decrease in LDL (bad) cholesterol.
-Sulfides are found in allium vegetables such as garlic, onions, leeks and scallions.
+Sulfides are a group of sulfur-containing compounds responsible for the pungent flavor of some foods.
+Research has linked these compounds to better blood pressure control and a decrease in LDL (bad) cholesterol.
+Sulfides are found in allium vegetables such as garlic, onions, leeks, and scallions.

 Sources